Tourism in Italy: Student programmes tourism

-A student exchange program is a program in which students from a secondary school (high school) or university study abroad at one of their institution's partner institutions.
+A student exchange programme is a programme in which students from a secondary school (high school) or university study abroad at one of their institution's partner institutions.
 Italy is one of the destinations of secondary school students and university students participating in exchange programmes.
 Students who go to study in Italy also take advantage of their stay to visit the country.

 Italy is one of the main destinations of the Erasmus Programme, fifth in Europe after Spain, Germany, France and the United Kingdom respectively.
 The Erasmus Programme is a European Union (EU) student exchange programme established in 1987.
 Erasmus+, or Erasmus Plus, is the new programme combining all the EU's current schemes for education, training, youth and sport, which was started in January 2014.

 The first five Italian universities that have hosted the largest number of students of the Erasmus Programme are, respectively, the University of Bologna, the Sapienza University of Rome, the University of Florence, the Polytechnic University of Milan and the University of Padua.
 In particular, the University of Bologna, founded in 1088, is the oldest university in continuous operation in the world, and the first university in the sense of a higher-learning and degree-awarding institute, as the word universitas was coined at its foundation.
 Also, University of Padua, founded in 1222, and University of Naples Federico II, founded in 1224, are the oldest universities in Europe.
 33 Italian universities were ranked among the world's top 500 in 2019, the third-largest number in Europe after the United Kingdom and Germany.